Mason-Yao/jr-git-intro/second.md

-this is the second markdown file
+this is the second markdown file. bug ficed in master branch.